wesleyduff/microservicesNode/README.md

 - $ `kubectl exec -it mongo-c596cd56-c6462 -- /bin/bash`

 make 2 dbs ['news', 'sports']
-- news : collection : breakingNews
+- doc : collection : breakingNews
 - sports : collection : lakers

 THought - : I would like to sue mongoose for mongodb that way we can have schemas and a littl emroe control over documents.